Nesterov acceleration despite very noisy gradients: Numerical Experiments

 In congruence with convergence guarantees from convex optimization, grid search suggests that $\alpha$ is the primary learning rate and $\eta$ should be chosen larger than $\alpha$.
+We tried NAG and Adam with higher learning rates $10^{-2}$ and $10^{-1}$ as well to ensure a fair comparison with AGNES, but found that they become unstable or perform worse for larger learning rates in our experiments.
 The AGNES default parameters $\alpha = 10^{-3}, \eta = 10^{-2}, \rho = 0.99$ in Algorithm \ref{descent algorithm} give consistently strong performance on different models but can be further tuned to improve performance.
-For instance, a higher value of $\eta = 0.1$ gives better results for LeNet-5, ResNet-18, and ResNet-34 but a lower value of $\eta=5\cdot 10^{-3}$ works better for ResNet-9.
+While the numerical experiments we performed support our theoretical predictions, we acknowledge that our focus lies on theoretical guarantees and we did not test these predictions over a broad set of benchmark problems.

+We present a more thorough comparison of NAG and AGNES with various parameter selections in Figure \ref{figure hyperparameter exploration} in Appendix \ref{appendix simulations}.
+With default parameters or minimal parameter tuning, AGNES reliably achieves superior performance compared to NAG (training loss) and smoother curves, suggesting more stable behavior (test accuracy).